PHYSIOTHERAPIST B.APP.SCI (PHYSIO.), B.APP.SCI (SP. SCI.), APAM

 PHYSIOTHERAPIST B. APP.SCI (PHYSIO).

-Matt’s experience as an elite athlete has provided him with a unique opportunity to understand athletic injuries from both perspectives and he has worked with some of the world’s best coaches, doctors and physiotherapists.
+Matt’s experience as an elite athlete has provided him with a unique opportunity to understand athletic injuries from both an athlete and clinician perspective.
+He has been lucky enough to work with some of the world’s best olympic athletes, coaches, doctors and physiotherapists.

-Matt is our go-to therapist with endurance athlete injuries, but is equally good with team sport injuries, having represented in touch football, rugby league and surf life saving.
+Matt is our go-to therapist with endurance athlete injuries and holds a Level 2 Community Running Coach accreditation.
+He is equally good with team sport injuries, having represented as an athlete and physiotherapist in touch football, rugby league and surf life saving.

-Born and bred in Newcastle, a keen surfer and a proud Knights fan, Matt completes the Newy Trifecta.
+Born and bred in Newcastle, Matt is a daily surfer and a proud husband and Dad.
+He loves spending time with his young family.
 He is also one of the very few to have recorded first place finishes in all the Region of Runners parkruns.

 Where did GrandStand Sports Injury Clinic come from?